GenericMappingTools/pygmt/doc/install.rst

     pip install git+https://github.com/GenericMappingTools/pygmt.git#egg=pygmt

-Any of the above methods (conda/pip) should allow you to use the PyGMT library from Python.
+Any of the above methods (conda/pip) should allow you to use the PyGMT package from Python.